December 22 – He is My Peace

 Every Christmas season comes with its beautiful moments and its stressful ones.
 I think it’s inevitable, especially if you are juggling multiple responsibilities…or multiple small humans.
 And if you’re juggling both, well, then God bless you with an extra portion of grace.

-As I swung into Hallmark in search of replacements, it started.
+As I swung into Hallmark that night in search of replacements, it started.
 Screaming, whining, swatting, pulling things off of every shelf we passed.
 I thought I was going to pass out from the cocktail of panic and embarrassment coursing through my veins.
 After about six haughty looks from strangers and two minutes that felt like an eternity, I abandoned my plight and thought I’d have better luck at Marshall’s (where the shelves are widely spaced enough that my minions can’t reach the items from the stroller).
 I forgot about the clothing racks, though.
 And the screaming and wailing continued.
 They broke about four hangers, pulled approximately seven shirts onto the floor, knocked down a picture frame and inspired three individuals to strike up pious conversations with their frazzled mama.

 One woman in particular thought it a great time to chat with me condescendingly about 529 plans and another woman acknowledged my “bad one” after our joint potty break.